Storyflow Logo

 Storyflow logoStoryflow team planner board on the collaborative canvas

-Storyflow is a visual AI workspace, and for collaborative mapping its edge is the thinking-together layer.
-A team builds the map in real time on a shared canvas, and the AI reads the whole board (plus any blueprint or documents someone @-mentions), so the group can ask it to find gaps, cluster overlapping branches, or develop a thin area together, against the actual map rather than a single prompt.
+Storyflow is a visual AI workspace, and on the Collaboration Ladder it is the tool that reaches all three rungs.
+A team builds the map in real time on a shared canvas (rung one), the canvas keeps structure as branches multiply (rung two), and the AI reads the whole board plus any blueprint or documents someone @-mentions (rung three), so the group can ask it to find gaps, cluster overlapping branches, or develop a thin area together, against the actual map rather than a single prompt.
 Collaboration is available even on the Free plan, which includes unlimited shared boards and unlimited collaboration, and the Max plan adds a team workspace with permissions and roles for larger teams.
-Pricing is flat per account (Free, then Plus at $7.99/mo annual), not per editor.
+Pricing is flat per account (Free, then Plus at $7.99/mo annual, $9.99 monthly), not per editor, so inviting the whole team costs nothing extra.

 Where it loses, honestly: it is a free-form canvas, not a dedicated outline-style mind mapper, so if your team wants strict, classic mind-map structure with keyboard-driven branching, MindMeister is purpose-built for that.
+Its live co-editing is smooth, but a specialist whiteboard like Miro has spent longer hardening presence and cursor sync for very large simultaneous sessions, so a fifty-person live workshop runs smoother there.
 It is cloud-based, so a strictly offline team needs something else.
 And it is a younger product than the decade-old mappers, so a few niche integrations are thinner.
 The case for it is a team that wants to think together with AI on the map, not just co-edit it.

 2. Miro